The Ryten Hike, Lofoten Islands

 - Public Transport: The closest bus stop is Fredvang Nord, where buses 300 and 771 stop.
 However, this isn’t the best option as buses will stop here once a day, from Monday to Friday.
 Here you can check the timetable.
 The walk to the trailhead is about ten minutes, more or less the same as the parking lot by the school.

-The Ryten Trail
+The Ryten Hiking Trail

-The trail is relatively easy, and there are no steep or exposed sections.
-The first part is rather flattish and can be boggy, but there will be wooden walkways for part of the way.
-Still, I’d recommend being careful here, as it can also be slippery.
+Anyway, The first part is rather flattish and can be boggy, but there will be walkboards for part of the way.
+Still, I’d recommend being careful here, as the boards will likely be wet and slippery.

 The Ryten Hike Photos and Photography tips